jbakams/slimebot-volleyball/SETTING UP.md

   <img width="40%" src="https://github.com/jbakambana/slimebot-volleyball/blob/main/Images/ref1.png"></img>
 </p>

 Hence, we are all set.
 The virtual environment can be managed regardless of Webots.
 It can be used for any other projects apart from those using Webots.
-To use another virtual environment, just change the path to another one.
+To use another virtual environment, just change the path.

 # 2. Webots